rholder/esthree/README.md

 conscious effort to retry and validate whatever you're sending/receiving to/from S3.
 If `esthree` fails at its mission, it should raise a non-zero exit code on termination.

+##Features
+* Single minified binary install, all you need is a JVM on your path
+* Multi-part download a massive file in small chunks instead the whole thing in one request
+* Multi-part upload a massive file in small chunks
+* List bucket contents
+* Upload/Download progress bars
+* Returns non-zero when bad things happen

 ##Installation
 `esthree` is just a single binary that you can drop anywhere you feel like on a *nix based system (sorry Windows, maybe it works with Cygwin...).
 As long as you have a JVM installed that's at least 1.6 or above, you can install it with: